WARNING: Top 5 Most Expensive Purchases Retirees Often Regret

 Source: RetireOne.com

-Closing thoughts on the Sequence of Return Risk
+Closing thoughts on the Sequence of Return Risk in Retirement

-The reason “Sequence of Return Risk” is even worth mentioning, is not to scare you away from purchasing that dream item you’ve been eyeing, but rather to provide insight and context to the impact a large future purchase can have on your retirement nest egg.
+The reason “Sequence of Return Risk” is even worth mentioning, is not to scare you away from purchasing that dream item you’ve been eyeing, but rather to provide insight and context to the impact a large purchase can have on your retirement nest egg.

 Two other things worth noting.